trustbridge/intergov/docs/channel_api.rst

    + On a blockchain, this means we observed the message on a fork.
 We expect this to be extremely rare; it is a theoretical possibility.
    + On a DB, this shouldn't happen unless a message is deleted from the table.

+A typical BlockchainChannel:

+ - observes the blockchain and records new messages into a DB to keen track of what messages it has seen and what it hasn't
+ - tells the subscription engine that a new message has arrived once a certain number of blocks are on top

 Deploying a channel